 The Academic Second Chance program is an “amnesty” program that provides a benefit to students who are returning to the college, or transferring to Daytona State, when their prior educational experience has not been totally satisfactory.

 The Second Chance Program does not apply once a certificate or a degree (associate or bachelor's) has been earned.
 The program will only apply to additional courses taken toward a subsequent degree.
 The Academic Second Chance Program can only be used once in a lifetime.

-All courses remain on the transcript.
+All courses remain on the transcript, except for new transfer students.
 Students planning to transfer to another college or university are cautioned that the receiving institution may use all original grades earned when computing a GPA for admissions eligibility or for other purposes.

 Courses that receive amnesty will still count for the Financial Aid Satisfactory Progress Policy with regard to attempted/earned credits.
 Academic Second Chance has no effect on the student’s financial aid award history.
 It also has no effect on the calculation of course attempts related to the multiple course attempts surcharge.